groupdocs-merger-cloud/GroupDocs.Merger-Products/english/merger/android/_index.md

       ## TAB ONE ##
       tab_one:
         description: |
-          An overview of the features supported by the document merger Cloud API for Android.
+          An overview of the features supported by the document merger Cloud API.‎

         left:
           enable: true